Nikon D750 vs Sony A9

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D750 and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the D750 and the A9 have been discontinued, but can regularly be found used on ebay.
 The D750 was replaced by the Nikon D780, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D750 and A9 can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Sony A9 Manual.

 So what is the bottom line?
 Is the Nikon D750 better than the Sony A9 or vice versa?
 The listing below highlights the relative strengths of the two models.